 A number of voter ID proponents, in pushing for passage of voter ID, claimed that residents were sure to have one of the acceptable forms of required identification under the law.
-But the Secretary of State's office had to issue over 900 free voter identification cards in 2012.
-This did not eliminate the problem of voters arriving at the polls without identification.
-In fact, for the 2012 election season, the Secretary of State's office reported that 190 voters requested provisional ballots solely because they lacked an acceptable form of voter identification.
+But the Secretary of State's office had to issue over 900 free voter identification the first year the law took effect.
+Even this did not eliminate the problem of voters arriving at the polls without identification.
+In fact, for that season, the Secretary of State's office reported that 190 voters requested provisional ballots solely because they lacked an acceptable form of voter identification.

-In elections since the adoption of voter ID, we have had poll monitors routinely see people improperly denied the right to vote because of this law.
-Reports we have issued after the 2012 and 2016 elections provide anecdotal evidence of the problems caused by this law.
-To give just a few examples:
+Worse, in elections since the adoption of voter ID, we have had poll monitors routinely see people improperly denied the right to vote because of this law.
+To give just a few examples from the reports we have received:

-- In Smithfield during the 2012 primary election, an ACLU poll monitor witnessed one voter turned away for lack of identification.
+- In Smithfield, an ACLU poll monitor witnessed one voter turned away for lack of identification.
 Because she arrived shortly before the polls closed, she did not return with acceptable ID and thus never got to vote. - In Providence, a voter without ID was allowed to cast a provisional ballot, but was wrongly told he had to go to the Board of Canvassers the following day, with identification, in order to have his vote count. - In Warwick, a voter was turned away not because he did not have identification, but because he refused to present it.
-This voter was denied a provisional ballot, and wrongly told that such ballots were available only to those unable to present identification. - An elderly Hispanic voter, suffering with a broken foot, was disenfranchised in Providence when poll workers told him that his Rhode Island driver's license was not a valid form of identification because the address did not match his address on the voter rolls.
-The poll worker manual specified that the address on photo identification was not required to match the address on file in the voter rolls.
+This voter was denied a provisional ballot, and wrongly told that such ballots were available only to those unable to present identification. - An elderly Hispanic voter, suffering with a broken foot, was disenfranchised in Providence when poll workers incorrectly told him that his Rhode Island driver's license was not a valid form of identification because the address did not match his address on the voter rolls.
 He was not given a provisional ballot, and so returned home to obtain proof of his residency.
 However, it was learned in follow-up contact with this resident that, suffering from continued pain related to his fractured foot, he was unable to return to the polling place and never cast his vote.